c-born/nf/README.md

 "cmake.buildDirectory" : "${workspaceRoot}/build/${variant:target}"
 ```

+## Examples

+The `examples` subdirectory contains some reference examples files for usingthe extension, take a look at the [examples documenation](examples/README.md)

 ## References

 There have been several requests to the VS Code developers to add a method to work around the lack of `/` separator problem over the years, so far none have been adopted: